What is the best RNN-cell structure to forecast each time series behavior?: Results and discussion

 \subsection{\bf Experiment 1: Utility analysis of LSTM cell components in forecasting time series behaviors.}

-The impact of each component (i.e., input gate, forget gate, output gate, coupled input-forget gate, input activation function, forget activation function, output activation function, candidate activation function, fixing the forget bias to 1, peephole connections, and full gate recurrence) on the performance of LSTM-Vanilla model for predicting the deterministic behavior, random-walk behavior, nonlinear behavior, long-memory behavior, and chaotic behavior is shown, respectively, in Figures \ref{D_bhv}, \ref{R_bhv}, \ref{N_bhv}, \ref{L_bhv} and \ref{C_bhv}.
+The impact of each component (i.e., input gate, forget gate, output gate, coupled input-forget gate, input activation function, forget activation function, output activation function, candidate activation function, fixing the forget bias to 1, peephole connections, and full gate recurrence) on the performance of LSTM-Vanilla model for predicting the deterministic, random-walk, nonlinear, long-memory, and chaotic behaviors are presented in this section.